Procrat/eva/README.md

     rm          Removes a task
-    schedule    Lets Eva suggest a schedule for your tasks set         Changes the deadline, duration, importance or content of an existing task
+    schedule    Lets Eva suggest a schedule for your tasks set         Changes the deadline, duration, importance or content of an existing task tasks       Lists your tasks in the order you added them
 ```

 ```